-There are seven expansion card slots on the mainboard, three ISA slots and four PCI slots.
-When you get an expansion card, it will come with instructions on how to install it, so this section covers relevant information from the mainboard side only.
+There are seven expansion card slots on the mainboard, three ISA slots and thre PCI slots and one AGP slot.
+Expansion cards will come with installation instructions, so this section covers relevant information from the mainboard side only.

 ISA Cards & Slots